University of Calgary

 Finances

-This charity report is an update that has been sent to the University of Calgary for review.
+This charity report is an update that was sent for review to University of Calgary.
 Changes and edits may be forthcoming.

 Financial Review